konveyor/tackle-windup-api/README.md

 ## API with Tackle

 The credentials to login into the Tackle UI are username `tackle` and password `password`.
-Then, once a new application has been created, the `Analyze` command -for triggering an analysis with Windup API- is available in the right menu in the application row (see next screenshot).
+Then, once a new application has been created, the `Analyze` command -for triggering an analysis with Tackle Windup API- is available in the right menu in the application row (see next screenshot).

 ![Tackle analyze application](docs/images/tackle-select-analyze.png?raw=true "Tackle analyze application")